Film censorship in the Republic of Ireland: Differences between jurisdictions

-Ratings usually match those of the UK's film classification body, or are one level higher or lower, but rare disparities spanning two or three ratings do exist:
+Ratings usually match those of the UK's film classification body, or are one level higher or lower, but rare disparities exist spanning further.

-Examples of variances include the 1932 film Scarface, which was given a "15"s rating in the UK (due to "strong language and violence") and a "PG" rating in Ireland.
-The reverse was the case for the 1968 film Romeo and Juliet, which was rated "PG" in the UK, but "15s" in Ireland.
+The animated comedy, South Park: Bigger, Longer & Uncut, was rated 18 in Ireland for "vulgarity and toilet humour", which Sheamus Smith "didn't think a 15-year-old really needed to be exposed to".
+However, the BBFC recognised "the obvious teenage audience for the work, for whom none of the language would come as a surprise", and rated it 15 in the UK for "frequent coarse language and crude sexual references".

-The 1990 film Rocky V was rated "PG" in the UK (noted for its "moderate violence and mild language"), but a "15" certificate in Ireland.
-Upon original release, Sheamus Smith objected to the "extreme violence" of the final street fight.
-UIP appealed for an "Under 12's accompanied" certificate, which was unanimously vetoed.
+Examples of wider variances include the 1990 boxing drama Rocky V, rated PG in the UK for "moderate violence and mild language", but 15 in Ireland - upon original release, Smith objected to the "extreme violence" of the final street fight.
+UIP appealed for an "under 12's accompanied" certificate, which was unanimously vetoed.

-The 1996 historical drama Michael Collins received a "15" cert in the UK (owing to "strong violence, strong language"), but a lower "PG" rating in Ireland.
-In what was described as an "unprecedented move", the Irish censor stated that the film was a "landmark in Irish cinema" and that the film should be "available to the widest possible Irish cinema audience".
+The 1996 historical drama Michael Collins was rated 15 in the UK for "strong violence and strong language", but only PG in Ireland.
+In what was described as an "unprecedented move", Smith stated that the film was a "landmark in Irish cinema" and that the film should be "available to the widest possible Irish cinema audience".

-While the 1999 film The Cider House Rules was rated "12"s in the UK (noted for its "dramatic themes and one brief sex scene"), it received an "18"s cert in Ireland (noted for "themes of abortion, incest and drugs").
-Head video censor Audrey Conlon advocated a 15 certificate on the basis that abortion was an important subject for that age group to discuss.
-Smith, however, felt the matter-of-fact" treatment of abortion was inappropriate given the then-current context of the subject in the country.
+While the 1999 historical drama The Cider House Rules was only rated 12 in the UK, for "dramatic themes and one brief sex scene", it received the highest possible 18 in Ireland, for "themes of abortion, incest and drugs".
+Head video censor Audrey Conlon advocated for a 15, on the basis that abortion was an important subject for that age group to discuss.
+Smith, however, felt the "matter-of-fact" treatment of abortion was inappropriate, given the then-current context of the subject in the country.